-The general admission requirements are described according to A-Rules 1.5 and further applicable regulations in the faculty rules.
+The general admission requirements are described according to A-Rule 1.5 and further applicable regulations in the faculty rules.

 A prospective student who meets the requirements of the NSC or NC(V) for degree studies, or has matriculation exemption, may qualify for admission.
-In addition, the following requirement applies: an APS of at least 24 and at least a level 4 (50-59%) success mark for the first (home) language.
+In addition, the following requirement applies: an APS of 26 and a level 4 (50-59%) for the language of tuition.

-HSC.10.7.1 Compilation of programme: Social Sciences with Psychology 1GG H38; G301M
+HSC.11.8.1.6 Compilation of programme: Social Sciences with Psychology 1GG H38; G301M